-I own a freehold residence in Kidwelly yet pay rent, why is this and what is this?
+I purchased a freehold premises in Kidwelly but still charged rent, why is this and what is this?

 Rentcharge payments are usually between £2.00 and £5.00 per year.
-Rentcharges date back many centuries, but the Rent Charge Act 1977 barred the creation of new rentcharges from 1977 onwards.
+Rentcharges date back hundreds of years, but the Rent Charge Act 1977 barred the generation of new rentcharges post 1977.

-Previous rentcharges can now be redeemed by making a one off payment under the Act.
-Any rentcharges that are still in existence after 2037 is to be extinguished.
+Previous rentcharges can now be extinguished by making a one off payment under the Act.
+Any rentcharges that are still in existence post 2037 will be extinguished.

 My apartment in Kidwelly is up for sale and I have accepted an offer.
 Does my conveyancing practitioner need to be required to be on the Yorkshire BS conveyancing panel in order to deal with redeeming my mortgage?